thmsrmbld/terminal-ahumanfuture/src/posts/3-all-day-hey.md

 landfill.

 <blockquote>
-  “Do stuff.
+  "Do stuff.
 Be clenched, curious.
 Not waiting for inspiration's shove or society's kiss on your forehead.
 Pay attention.
 It's all about paying attention.
 Attention is vitality.
 It connects you with others.
 It makes you eager.
-Stay eager.” - Susan Sontag
+Stay eager." - Susan Sontag
 </blockquote>

 It has been a long time since I believed that it might still be possible to do new, interesting and